-The Plant-Based Revolution: Exploring the Future of Food, Policy & Justice – 12th November 2025
+The Plant-Based Revolution: Exploring the Future of Food, Policy & Justice – Recap – 12th November 2025

-Join us at The Conduit for a lively World Vegan Month panel where ethics, innovation & justice grow together.
-Let’s shape the future of food & drive change.
+On 12th November 2025 we were at The Conduit for a lively World Vegan Month panel where ethics, innovation & justice could grow together.
+We discussed shaping the future of food & driving change.

 The food system is changing — but how fast, and in what direction?
-The Plant-Based Revolution brings together four visionary women in the food industry leading conversations on ethics, sustainability, and food justice to explore what the future of our plates — and our planet — might look like.
+The Plant-Based Revolution brought together four visionary women in the food industry who led a conversation on ethics, sustainability, and food justice to explore what the future of our plates — and our planet — might look like.

-This is more than a conversation about diet — it’s a deep dive into how culture, politics, and compassion intersect in shaping the future of food.
+This was more than a conversation about diet — it was a deep dive into how culture, politics, and compassion intersect in shaping the future of food.

 Featuring:

-• Emilia A. Leese – Author, re-wilder, and host of the Think Like a Vegan podcast
+- Emilia A. Leese – Author of Think Like a Vegan, re-wilder, and host of the Think Like a Vegan podcast

-• Sarah Bentley – Author, campaigner, and founder of plant-based community cookery school and charity Made In Hackney
+- Sarah Bentley – Author of We Cook Plants, campaigner, and founder at large of plant-based community cookery school and charity Made In Hackney

 AGENDA

-6:00pm: Pre-event networking and Eventbrite ticket holders enjoy a free welcome drink from the bar courtesy of Women In The Food Industry
+6:00pm: Pre-event networking and Eventbrite ticket holders enjoyed a free welcome drink from the bar courtesy of Women In The Food Industry

 6:30pm: Panel discussion

-8:00pm: More networking, book signings and a cash bar is available
+8:00pm: More networking, book signings and a cash bar was available

 Meet our panellists